 - Cruise around the Harbour Bridge and Opera House towards Be-lang-le-wool (Clark Island, National Park) while significant cultural landmarks are identified and their history and place-names explained.

 - Arrive at the island and participate in a comprehensive guided walk.

 - Learn about traditional Aboriginal family life, fishing, hunting and other food gathering techniques, land use in the area, the importance of the local flora and dreamtime stories of the past.

 - Hear about the significance of traditional body paint, indigenous art and hunting tools.
 Listen to traditional music and actively participate in traditional dance.

-- Once back on board an informative commentary about the area continues as the vessel makes its way past historic Fort Denison on its way back to Circular Quay.
+- Once back on board, enjoy informal discussion time with your hosts as the vessel makes its way back to Circular Quay.